 Bran Cereal Options

-- 100% Bran Cereal: This is the ideal choice for bran muffins.
+100% Bran Cereal: Look for cereals labeled as โ100% bran,โ which are typically small, twig-like pieces.
+This is the ideal choice for bran muffins.
 It provides a high fiber content and a robust bran flavor.
 Brands like Kellogg’s All-Bran or Post Bran Flakes are excellent options.

-Store muffins in an airtight container at room temperature for up to 3 days.
-For longer storage, freeze them in a zip-lock bag for up to 3 months.
-Reheat in a microwave or oven until warm.
+Room Temperature: Store your bran muffins in an airtight container at room temperature for up to 3 days.

 I like raisins in my bran muffins, any idea if I could add them to this recipe and how many?